Charlie Chaplin Filmography Continued

 lucky enough to partake of

-of his co-workers' food due to a very active work elevator, which they
+some of his co-workers' food due to a very

-seem to use as a sideboard.
+all seem to use as a sideboard.

-pay day and Charlie argues about his wages, despite being overpaid.
+It's pay day and Charlie argues about his

 His